New Jersey Department of Labor and Workforce Development (NJDOL) - Office of Apprenticeship

 NJDOL seeks to fund multiple programs throughout the program year.

-Competitive proposals will have a cost per head range between $4,000 and $8,000 (divide total number served by the grant amount).
+NJDOL will consider applications above or below the award range that contain a strong justification.
+Competitive proposals will have a cost per head range between $4,000 and $8,000 (divide total number served by the requested grant amount).

 The anticipated length of the contract period is 18 months, unless otherwise extended or reduced at the discretion of the NJDOL.